Sixty Parkside

 Strong evidence across many listings that this building offers assigned parking.
 Multiple remarks explicitly mention "2 assigned parking spots," "two deeded parking spaces," and a "designated" assigned stall, which is consistent with the historical MLS confidence.
 This does not look like a one-off copy-paste issue because the assigned-parking language appears in several independent remarks.

-The listing remarks directly identify parking as deeded, which indicates ownership of the stalls with the unit.
-This is repeated clearly enough to mark deeded parking true.
+The remarks directly identify parking as deeded, which indicates the stalls are owned with the unit.
+This is supported clearly enough to mark the feature true.

 No analysis available